bethaitman/rg-style-guide/_includes/intro.md

 # Honeycomb: Redgate's design language

-Honeycomb is an attempt to unify the style and substance of the tools that Redgate makes.
+Honeycomb is an attempt to unify the style and substance of Redgate's products, website, training and marketing.
+It's a design language, plus a framework that backs it up.

 ---